AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 * SKYOPS-89699: Missing warnings for old Groovy versions embedded in the 'orbinson' flavour of the Groovy Console
 * SKYOPS-88664: Log and protect against a case when downloaded map file has line exceeding 1024 limit
 * SKYOPS-89734: Release dispatcher image 2.0.235

+For more information about the new and enhanced features and issues fixed in Experience Manager Guides, view the [Experience Manager Guides release roadmap](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/release-info/aem-guides-releases-roadmap).

+### Known Issues {#known-issues-18751}

+None

 ### Deprecated Features and APIs {#deprecated-18751}